-Hopefully everything you’ve read elsewhere in this travel guide has helped settle in your mind the idea that this endearing little nook at the top of Portugal would make for a lovely week or so of walking and exploring.
+Hopefully everything you’ve read up to this point has helped settle in your mind the idea that this endearing little nook at the top of Portugal would make for a lovely week or so of walking and exploring.

-But your holiday doesn’t have to begin on the terraced hills and end with your feet in the sands of the Atlantic coast, as our North Portugal Inn to Inn walk does.
+But your vacation doesn’t have to begin on the terraced hills and end with your feet in the sands of the Atlantic coast, as our North Portugal Inn to Inn walk does.

 If you have a bit more than a week to spare, or if you want more of a panoramic potter through northern Portugal with your own hire vehicle at your disposal, Minho fits snugly between the traditional wine lodges of Porto and the prized vineyards of the Douro Valley.

 So that’s intricate azulejos and elaborate dinners, shadowy port cellars and sunny vines to add to everything that Minho has to offer us up.